 On september 5th I got to talk on Global AI Night hosted by Microsoft NL!
 I talked about using the Microsoft Azure Custom Vision service in a real world AI case: fish species recognition.

 The goal of using CV in this project is to improve the quality of the data.
 Data is used both internally on the platform and externally for environmental research studies.

-Below a short introduction on the topic with links to a full video registration of the talk and my sheets.
+Below is a short introduction on the topic.
+Below this post you can watch the full video registration of the talk and my sheets.

 Custom Vision Goals: UX and Data Quality

 The value of this platform boils down to one thing: community value, and that value depends highly on data quality.
-This is a social network and members want the data to be of great quality and free of errors.
+This is a social network and members want to see quality data, free of errors.
 Also, to be used in research studies the data has to be correct and validated.

 Furthermore, a strong and smart enough model would not only help improve the quality of new (future) entries, but can also be helpful in retrospect, by projecting it on existing (older) catch records to get an impression of the likelyness that these records have the right species selected.

 The full video registration of the talk is below, including my approach in training and optimizing the Custom Vision model, results of the first 1.000 predictions and learnings for improvement.
 You can also download my sheets from the talk.